mode/Automate-Report-Approval-Slack-Bot/README.md

 }
 ```

 The function contains a few cases within a switch statement to check the contain of the message it was mentioned within.
 Each case will parse out a report link and will return the report's metadata from the Mode API.
+Here is a list of the current commands/flows built into the app.

+@app push to review {add_link_to_report}

+This case will find the report link in the statement, parse out the report token, then use the token in a GET request to return the report details from the Mode API.
+From there it will validate the queries in the report to ensure that they do not contain a "Select \*" and that they point to database that is not the Mode Public Wareshouse.
+This can be changed to whatever database you want to validate against.
+The `queryChecker` function handles the validation and at present it is hardcoded to check against the MPW.
+To make that change, in the second conditional check, change the interger to the value(s) of the data connection(s) of your choice.
+Data connection IDs can be found [here](https://mode.com/developer/api-reference/management/data-sources/#listDataSources) via the API. (the MPW's id is 1)

+@app can you help me move a report

+This case will return a message requesting the necessary details to run the above command.

+@app archive report {add_link_to_report}

+This case will take the report given and archive it within the Collection it currents sits within.

+@app unarchive report {add_link_to_report}

+Will remove the app from the archived list.

+These methods are just the default to get you started.
+You can create new cases by just copying one of the cases and giving it a string to look for within the app_mention event.

 From there depending on which case was triggered, the app will then use the following method to post a message.

 `await slackClient.chat.postMessage({channel:event.channel,text:result2})`